itsliamegan/caribou/README.md

 # Contributing

-If you spot a bug, have an idea for a feature, or anything else, feel free to open an issue or pull request.
+If you spot a typo, encounter a bug, or have an idea for a feature, feel free to open an issue or pull request.